ChevronETC/TeaSeis.jl/docs/src/manual.md

 # Trace Properties

 The JavaSeis data format does not specify any trace properties.
-However, there are commonly used (<b>stock</b>) properties (listed in [STOCKPROPS.md](STOCKPROPS.md), as well as a minimal set of properties that are expected by SeisSpace (listed in [SSPROPS.md](SSPROPS.md)).
+However, there are commonly used (**stock**) properties (listed in [STOCKPROPS.md](STOCKPROPS.md), as well as a minimal set of properties that are expected by SeisSpace (listed in [SSPROPS.md](SSPROPS.md)).
 It is unusual when a stock property does not suit your needs.
 But, if need be, you can define a custom property using the `TracePropertyDef` constructor:
 ```julia
 pdef = TracePropertyDef("label", "description", Float32)
 pdef = TracePropertyDef("label", "description", Vector{Float32}, 2)
 ```
-The arguments to `TracePropertyDef` are the <b>label</b>, <b>description</b>, <b>type</b>, and, optionally, the <b>number of elements</b> stored in the property.
+The arguments to `TracePropertyDef` are the **label**, **description**, **type**, and, optionally, the **number of elements** stored in the property.
 The stock properties are defined in [src/stockprops.jl](src/stockprops.jl) using a Julia dictionary: `stockprop`.
 For example, access a stock definition for the `TRACE` property:
 ```julia
 pdef = stockprop[:TRACE]
 ```